Best French Toast Recipe (Pain Perdu)

 - Soak.
 Soak the brioche in the egg mixture, flipping to coat.

 - Fry.
-Gently move the soaked bread to the hot skillet.
-Fry the French Toast slices until golden brown.
+Gently move the soaked bread to the hot skillet/griddle.
+Fry the coated bread slices until golden brown.

 - Keep Warm.
-Move the French Toast to the baking sheet and place in the oven to keep warm.
+Move the cooked bread to the baking sheet and place it in the oven to keep warm.

 - Repeat.
-Continue cooking the remaining slices of bread until all the French Toast is cooked.
+Continue cooking the remaining thick slices of bread until all the bread is cooked.

-The beauty of making a real French Toast Recipe is that it’s sweet enough to serve as-is.
+The beauty of making this recipe authentic is that it’s sweet enough to serve as-is.
 No toppings needed!

 However, you can feel free to add: